Yukon Fireweed, Government of Yukon: Link to Government of Yukon Home Tourism & Culture: Link to Department Home Page

 About this search option

-If you choose this option, you will search general descriptions of groups of archival records at the fonds, series and sub-series level (see the diagram above).
-This is the most inclusive option, providing a comprehensive overview of the holdings of the Yukon Archives.
-In some cases, it includes links to descriptions of files or items.
-Use this search option for broad research questions.
+If you choose this option, you will search general descriptions of groups of archival records at the fonds, sous-fonds, series and sub-series level (see the diagram above).
+This is the most inclusive option, providing a comprehensive overview of the holdings of Yukon Archives.

 Both Yukon government records (including municipal records) and historical records from the private sector are described in the database: